isomorphic-software/smartclient-docs/classes/FileItem.md

 ## Attr: FileItem.viewIconSrc

 ### Description
-Returns the name of the icon to use for the view functionality.
+Returns the URL for an Icon that will allow the file to be viewed.

 ### Groups